LearnArtificial Intelligence

 1. Scale is All You Need

 OpenAI's core insight was simple but contrarian: Don't build smarter algorithms; just build bigger ones.
 They bet the entire company on the "Scaling Laws" hypothesis when everyone else was tinkering with symbolic AI. **2.
 Ship Imperfect Products** GPT-3 was flawed.
 ChatGPT hallucinates.
 But shipping it allowed them to capture the market while Google hesitated out of "Safety" fears.
 "Good enough and shipped" beats "Perfect and in the lab." **3.
-Structure Follows Strategy** The "Capped Profit" structure is weird, complicated, and legally messy—but it was the *only* way to align the mission (AGI for humanity) with the need for capital ($13B from Microsoft).
-Don't be afraid to innovate on corporate structure. **4.
+Structure Follows Strategy** The "Capped Profit" structure was weird, complicated, and legally messy — but it was the *only* way to align the mission (AGI for humanity) with the need for capital ($13B from Microsoft).
+When the cap itself became a constraint on raising hundreds of billions more, OpenAI restructured again in October 2025 into a nonprofit foundation controlling an uncapped public benefit corporation.
+Don't be afraid to keep innovating on corporate structure as the scale of capital you need changes. **4.
 The Best Interface is English** For decades, we tried to teach users how to query databases (SQL, boolean search).
 OpenAI realized the ultimate programming language is just English.
 Lowering the barrier to entry expands the TAM (Total Addressable Market) infinitely. **5.
 Capture the "Vibes"** ChatGPT wasn't just useful; it was "Magic."
 It created infinite X (formerly Twitter) screenshots.
 Product-Led Growth works best when your product generates social currency for the user. **6.
 Pivot Hard** OpenAI started as a robotic arm company, then a Dota 2 playing bot company.
 They ruthlessly abandoned those directions when the Transformer research started showing promise.
 Strong convictions, loosely held.

 Key Takeaways